SCIInstitute/ShapeWorks/docs/cloud/getting-started-with-cloud.md

 ## Login Screen

 To access and use ShapeWorks Cloud, you must first create an account.
+To login to ShapeWorks Cloud, navigate to [www.shapeworks-cloud.org/](https://www.shapeworks-cloud.org/){target=_blank}.

 ![ShapeWorks Cloud Login Form](../img/cloud/sign_in.png){: width="500" }